bids-standard/bids-specification/src/02-common-principles.md

 convention for encoding units is REQUIRED.
-More information about CMIXF can be found in [Appendix V](99-appendices/05-units.md) but to provide some examples, CMIXF formatting of "micro volts" would be `uV`, and of "kilobecquerel per ml" would be `kBq/ml`.
+More information about CMIXF can be found in [Appendix V](99-appendices/05-units.md) but to provide some examples, CMIXF formatting of "micro volts" would be `uV`, and of "kilobecquerel per milliliter" would be `kBq/mL`.

 For additional rules, see below: